UoMResearchIT/programming_with_python/_episodes/04-software_package_management.md

 ## Package Channels

 Conda uses "channels", locations where software packages are stored.
 Conda has a default set of these channels that it searches when you request a package or update.
 You can modify this list of channels, to add other public or private channels that you wish to use.
 One of the most commonly added is [conda-forge](https://conda-forge.org/), a community channel with thousands of contributors who use its unified, automated build infrastructure to share their software with the world.
+Another widely-used channel is [bioconda](https://bioconda.github.io/), which is dedicated to bioinformatics software.

 We can see what channels are being used by the command:
 ~~~